microsoft/AI-Developer-Plugin-for-Eclipse/Test Scenarios/SAP/Testing with a Template.md

 ## Copy this code to a sample program to display alv report

+Refer this file
 [ALV Example.md](https://github.com/MonaDevAI/AI-Developer-Plugin-for-Eclipse/blob/main/Test%20Scenarios/SAP/ALV%20Example.md)

 Now at the start of the code *#TEMPLATE#<TEMPLATE_NAME># like : *#TEMPLATE#ALV_TEMP#

-Highlight all lines or surround with #START #END and press Ctrl + 4 or Generate Template
+Highlight all lines or surround with #START #END and press Ctrl + 4 or Generate Template from the menu

+A file will be downloaded to the path you mentioned in the file path

+Now you can apply this code to a similar requirement

+e.g. for the above example in another program write below

+display sales order details order number order date in ALV report using #TEMPLATE#ALV_TEMP#